Package insert / prescribing information

 Treatment of overdosage is by supportive and symptomatic therapy.
 In the case of acute overdosage, according to the patient's condition, supportive therapy may include gastric lavage or emesis.

-The initial dosage varies from 0.75 mg to 9 mg a day depending on the disease being treated.
+The initial dose varies from 0.75 to 9 mg a day depending on the disease being treated.

-After a favorable response is noted, the proper maintenance dosage should be determined by decreasing the initial drug dosage in small decrements at appropriate time intervals until the lowest dosage that maintains an adequate clinical response is reached.
+After a favorable response is noted, the proper maintenance dosage should be determined by decreasing the initial dosage in small decrements at appropriate time intervals until the lowest dosage that maintains an adequate clinical response is reached.

 Situations which may make dosage adjustments necessary are changes in clinical status secondary to remissions or exacerbations in the disease process, the patient's individual drug responsiveness, and the effect of patient exposure to stressful situations not directly related to the disease entity under treatment.
 In this latter situation it may be necessary to increase the dosage of the corticosteroid for a period of time consistent with the patient's condition.
 If after long-term therapy the drug is to be stopped, it is recommended that it be withdrawn gradually rather than abruptly.

 In pediatric patients, the initial dose of Dexamethasone may vary depending on the specific disease entity being treated.
-The range of initial doses is 0.02 mg to 0.3 mg/kg/day in three or four divided doses (0.6 mg to 9 mg/m2bsa/day).
+The range of initial doses is 0.02 to 0.3 mg/kg/day in three or four divided doses (0.6 to 9 mg/m 2bsa/day).